-Food manufacturers are required to disclose certain types of "major food allergens" on labels to warn those who have severe or life-threatening allergic reactions to these foods.
-The Food and Drug Administration (FDA) recently announced it is now considering adding sesame to the list, in an attempt to further protect and inform American consumers from allergy-related risks.
+Food manufacturers are require to disclose certain types of “major food allergens.
+On labels to warn those who have severe or life-threatening allergic reactions to these foods.
+The Food and Drug Administration (FDA) recently announced it is now considering adding sesame to the list.
+In an attempt to further protect and inform American consumers from allergy-related risks.

-So what are considered major food allergens now?
+So what are consider major food allergens now?
 And how is sesame becoming a new culprit?

 FDA’s Current Major Food Allergens